MaartenPJ/ADS-portfolio/README.md

 ## 3.3 Conclusions
 The research question was “Which deep learning model is optimal to detect eating and drinking sounds from audio?”\
-The answer to the question is a convolutional neural network with 2 convolutional layers followed by 3 linear layers.
+The answer to the question is a convolutional neural network with 2 convolutional layers followed by 3 layers.

 To reach this conclusion, there were several decisions to be made.\
 First we had to decide whether to use a machine learning or deep learning algorithm.
 As I discussed in more detail in the first paragraph of the "Own contribution" chapter [link], we decided that deep learning would work better for this problem.\